GuFFy12/Discord-Token-Checker/README.md

 ```

 Since 1 more request is needed for the final verification of tokens, then you get the payment sources as a side to discord.gg/users/@me

-## Update!

-Firstly, now the token data is processed on a remote server.
-This is due to the fact that I have been writing a telegram bot for checking tokens for a long time and I did not want to rewrite the backend for python.

-In this regard, the speed increased from 1 token per second to 40.
-I achieved this with the help of parallel requests and proxies, it was difficult to implement in python.
-Also, when I finish the nuker, it will probably be the fastest, since the 429 error handler with limit checking will be used.

-As soon as I complete the backend (checker, info, idTracker, webhookSpammer, nitroBuyer, serverNuker, userNuker,messageSearcher) I will publish it in the public domain.

-You can still download the old checker in older versions.

 ## OLD Menu